rgehrsitz/rex/docs/COMPATIBILITY.md

 The upstream `go-redis` project publishes its own supported Redis versions.
 When its compatibility policy changes, reassess the pinned dependency and update this matrix rather than silently extending Rex's support statement.

+Ruleset parsing is strict: unknown fields are rejected.
+The 2026-08-30 compiler-truthfulness milestone deliberately narrowed source compatibility by rejecting hybrid or dual-mode condition groups, duplicate rule names, and actions other than `updateStore`.
+Bytecode format 2 did not change, but recompiling source that relied on those previously accepted-invalid shapes now returns a compile error instead of producing an unexecutable artifact.